AlexShafir/Sensoria/README.md

 # Sensoria

-This project is a demo for P2P WebRTC communication in 3D using TensorFlow [Face-Landmarks-Detection](https://github.com/tensorflow/tfjs-models/tree/master/face-landmarks-detection) for face tracking.
+This project is a demo for P2P WebRTC communication in 3D using TensorFlow [Face-Landmarks-Detection](https://github.com/tensorflow/tfjs-models/tree/master/face-landmarks-detection) for face & iris tracking.

 What you will see in unfiltered result of TensorFlow Facemesh (WASM backend).